vermiceli/nes-contra-us/docs/Sound Documentation.md

   * PL - player
   * TYPE - keyboard typing

+# Delta Pulse Coded Modulation (DPCM) Samples

+There are 2 delta pulse coded modulation (DPCM) samples in _Contra_ totaling 674 bytes.
+The 2 samples are played for 3 different sounds.
+All samples are played back at a 33.1 kHz sample rate.

+There are 316 unused bytes of presumably DPCM sample data that aren't used due to the length specified in `dpcm_sample_data_tbl`: 110 bytes after `dpcm_sample_00` and 206 bytes after `dpcm_sample_01`.
+If the lengths were increased, more DPCM sample data is played.

+* `sound_5a` plays `dpcm_sample_00` at a 33.1 kHz sample rate for 0.02 seconds
+  with a length of 81 bytes and has an initial output level of #$2f.
+* `sound_5b` plays `dpcm_sample_01` at a 33.1 kHz sample rate for 0.14 seconds
+  with a length of 593 bytes.
+* `sound_5c` plays `dpcm_sample_00` at a 33.1 kHz sample rate for 0.02 seconds
+  with a length of 81 bytes and has an initial output level of #$00.

 # sound_code Parsing

 Every video frame, the game loops through each sound slot to see if a sound is